CFAV Grizzly (YAG 306)

 Canadian Forces Auxiliary Vessel (CFAV) Grizzly (YAG 306) was one of ten wooden YAG 300 (Yard Auxiliary, General) vessels built for the Royal Canadian Navy (RCN) between 1953 and 1955.
 Built for use as auxiliary craft, Grizzly primarily served as an at-sea training platform for junior naval officers, boatswains, reserve personnel and Sea Cadets at Canadian Forces Base (CFB) Esquimalt.
-Her name perpetuated the WWII armed yacht HMCS Grizzly was reused for PTC 60 Grizzly Orca-class Patrol Craft Training (PCT) tender that replaced the YAG 300 vessels as the RCN training tenders in 2008.
+Her name perpetuated the World War II armed yacht and was reused for Grizzly, an which replaced the YAG 300 vessels as the RCN training tenders in 2008.

 Design and layout

-Like other YAG 300 vessels, Grizzly was 75′ long overall, 18′6″ wide, had a draft of 4′6″, measured 70 tonnes, and was powered by twin 6-71 Detroit Diesel engines.
-Grizzly was arranged in typical naval fashion with officer’s housed forward with the galley and their own head, an engine room midships, and cadet room aft with 12-14 bunks in double tiers.
+Like other YAG 300 vessels, Grizzly was 75 ft long overall, 18 ft 6 in wide, had a draught of 4 ft 6 in, displaced 70 t, and was powered by twin 6-71 Detroit Diesel engines.
+Grizzly was arranged in typical naval fashion with officer's housed forward with the galley and their own head, an engine room amidships, and cadet room aft with 12–14 bunks in double tiers.
 The heads are equipped with a pump-action lever, that can be used to pump sewage into the black water treatment tanks held aboard or into the ocean water.
 Above decks was the wheelhouse mounted on the forward cabin's coaming; aft of that, the exposed breezeway; and, mounted on the after cabin's coaming, a Zodiac launch as well as a food locker and barbeque.
 Above the wheelhouse was an open bridge, fitted with a chart table and a gyrocompass repeater.
 A second gyro repeater was fitted on the quarterdeck.
 Grizzly was equipped with a small navigation radar, with the display located in the wheelhouse.

 Operational history

 In 1954 she was built for the RCN as YFM 306 (Yard Ferry, Man) and served as a harbour ferry boat.
 Re-designated as YFP 306 (Yard Ferry, Personnel) in 1960, she was transferred to reserve status due to defence budget cuts.
-Returned to service in the mid-1960s, Grizzly was re-designated as a YAG and in 1976 she was assigned to HMCS Discovery Naval Reserve Division as a tender.
+Returned to service in the mid-1960s, Grizzly was re-designated as a YAG and in 1976 she was assigned to Naval Reserve Division as a tender.
 Grizzly served as a training vessel for regular and reserve forces until she was removed from service in 2007.
 She was sold in 2011 to private interests.